leutloff/bergcms/README.md

 This will destroy the existing database.
 The existence of the testcase.pl file allows the test cases to modify the database content.

+Additional to the GUI test the different parts of the system are tested with different types of unit tests.
+You will find unit tests written in C++ and Perl.
+New unit tests should be written in C++ when feasible.

 The unit tests for the C++-Code is located in src/test.
 Execute the project named test to execute the C++ test cases.
 These test cases are based on boost unit test.

-The different parts of the system use different unit tests.
 The Perl related unit tests are located in www/cgi-bin/brg/t.
 Use the script www/cgi-bin/brg/t/run_tests.sh to exucute all the Perl based tests.